New Identity, New Website: Hypnose Walch

 As a result, I conducted a competitive analysis of 5 different hypnotherapy businesses in the area and examined the composition of their websites.
 I paid special attention to the areas described as pain points by my client, observed how these other businesses decided to navigate them (or not), then quantified my findings in a table.

 When it came time to recommend a priority list of design features for the new site, I offered these quantified findings as guidance.
-For example, one feature my client wasn't sure about keeping from the old site was a blog section, which I concluded was set up for SEO purposes but never fully fleshed out.
-With this sample of 5, I was able to make the case that the blog section was no longer necessary or worthwhile to build, since none of these businesses set one up and yet had reasonably well-done SEO.
+For example, I made the case that the blog section was no longer necessary or worthwhile to build, since none of these businesses set one up and still had reasonably well-done SEO without it.

 Quantifying my findings across competitors' sites and practicing my German comprehension.